satya-arjunan/visocyteold/Utilities/Doxygen/pages/StringEncoding.md

 Implementation Details: String Encoding    {#DesignStringEncoding}
 =======================================

-This page summarizes the design details of string encoding in ParaView, which covers pq to SM string call and SI to VTK / VTK to SI string arguments passing.
+This page summarizes the design details of string encoding in Visocyte, which covers pq to SM string call and SI to VTK / VTK to SI string arguments passing.

 ##Motivation##

-For a long time, ParaView used a simple implementation when passing string arguments. pq Classes handles QString, which are a vory robust implementation of string that need to be converted before being used as an actual c string.
+For a long time, Visocyte used a simple implementation when passing string arguments. pq Classes handles QString, which are a vory robust implementation of string that need to be converted before being used as an actual c string.
-For this conversion, ParaView used to use QString::toLatin1(), which works fine, in order to pass the String to SM level.
+For this conversion, Visocyte used to use QString::toLatin1(), which works fine, in order to pass the String to SM level.
 Then on lower levels, all classes manipulate the same c string, without any reencoding.